TIBCOSoftware/flogo/docs/content/development/flows/retryonerror.md

 ### Runtime code

-To make all functional the runtime code must return false with retriable error, engine will retry only on retriable error.
+To make all functional the runtime code must return false with retriable error at eval method, engine will retry only on retriable error.

 such as:
 ```go